htmlgraphic/sendgrid-subuser-api/README.md

 PHP SendGrid Subuser API
 ========================

+This repo has been motified to work better with Composer for package management.

 This PHP library makes it easy to work with the `SendGrid Subuser API`_.
 It was made to scratch our own itch, and as such it currently only implements the parts of the API that we needed.
 Please feel free to